StefanRadu-ITSERVER/website/docs/csharp/strings/splitting.md

----
-title: Splitting
----

-## Splitting by characters
+# Splitting
 We can split any string into separate parts based on a specified character.

-The `Split` method returns an array.
+The `Split` method returns an array as the result:

 ``` csharp
 var list = "coconut,melon,avocado";